fastlane/fastlane/README.md

 ### Export testers

 To export all external testers to a CSV file.
-Useful if you need to import tester info to another system, for example to create a mailing list.
+Useful if you need to import tester info to another system or a new account.

 ```
 pilot export -c ~/Desktop/testers.csv